CBICA/niCHART/docs/index.rst

 *****
 About
 *****
-By using NiBAx, the user agrees to the following license: https://www.med.upenn.edu/cbica/software-agreement-non-commercial.html
+By using niCHART, the user agrees to the following license: https://www.med.upenn.edu/cbica/software-agreement-non-commercial.html

-For more information and support, please post on the `Discussions <https://github.com/CBICA/NiBAx/discussions>`_ section or contact `CBICA Software <software@cbica.upenn.edu>`_.
+For more information and support, please post on the `Discussions <https://github.com/CBICA/niCHART/discussions>`_ section or contact `CBICA Software <software@cbica.upenn.edu>`_.